 Inflammation is the body’s natural response to injury, infection, or internal stress.
 While short-term inflammation helps healing, long-term or hidden inflammation can quietly increase the risk of chronic illness.
 This is where the CRP blood test becomes clinically important.

 C-reactive protein, commonly referred to as CRP, is produced by the liver when inflammation occurs in the body.
 Measuring CRP helps doctors understand whether inflammation is present and how severe it might be.
 The CRP test is widely used to evaluate infections, autoimmune conditions, cardiovascular risk, and recovery from illness or surgery.
 Understanding what is CRP blood test, how it works and what abnormal values mean can help individuals make sense of symptoms that often feel vague or unexplained.
+Much like the ALT/SGPT liver enzyme test or ferritin test, CRP is a marker that reveals what is happening beneath the surface — even when outward symptoms are absent.

 What Is CRP and Why Is It Important?

 The CRP blood test does not identify the exact cause of inflammation.
 Instead, it signals that something in the body requires further attention.
+It is often ordered alongside a complete blood count (CBC) to give a more complete view of immune activity.

 What Is CRP Blood Test and How Is It Done?